gSchool/problem-solving/readme.md

 After writing both functions you check both answers, and they hire you on the spot!
 Just kidding, lots of places have multiple levels of whiteboard interviews :)

-# Step Three: Carry out the plan
+# Step 3: Carry out the plan

 **Rationale**